 - Does the Inflation fan come with a damper

-The most standard Inflation blower fans with a damper can be found with a 60 CFM rating and a 148 CFM rating.
-If your structure is 1,440 square ft. or less you can confidently employ the use of a 60 CFM rated blower fan, and if your structure is larger than that a 148 CFM rated fan would be more ideal.
+The most standard Inflation blower fans with dampers come standard with a 60 CFM rating and a 148 CFM rating.
+If your structure square footage of top cover is 2,400 square ft. or less you can confidently employ the use of a 60 CFM rated blower fan, and if your top cover is greater than 2,400 square ft. a 148 CFM rated fan would be more ideal.

 How is My Greenhouse Plastic Secured